ARM-software/arm-trusted-firmware/docs/user-guide.md

         Build/ArmVExpress-FVP-AArch64/DEBUG_ARMGCC/FV/FVP_AARCH64_EFI.fd

     This will build EDK2 for the default settings as used by the FVPs.
+The EDK2 binary `FVP_AARCH64_EFI.fd` should be specified as `BL33` in in the `make` command line when building the Trusted Firmware.
+See the "Building the Trusted Firmware" section above.

-To boot Linux using a VirtioBlock file-system, the command line passed from EDK2 to the Linux kernel must be modified as described in the "Obtaining a root file-system" section below.
+4. (Optional) To boot Linux using a VirtioBlock file-system, the command line passed from EDK2 to the Linux kernel must be modified as described in the "Obtaining a root file-system" section below.

-If legacy GICv2 locations are used, the EDK2 platform description must be updated.
+5. (Optional) If legacy GICv2 locations are used, the EDK2 platform description must be updated.
 This is required as EDK2 does not support probing for the GIC location.
-To do this, build the software as described above with the `ARM_FVP_LEGACY_GICV2_LOCATION` flag:
+To do this, first clean the EDK2 build directory.

-    -D ARM_FVP_LEGACY_GICV2_LOCATION=1

-Then clean the source tree before rebuilding EDK2:

         make -f ArmPlatformPkg/Scripts/Makefile EDK2_ARCH=AARCH64          \
         EDK2_DSC=ArmPlatformPkg/ArmVExpressPkg/ArmVExpress-FVP-AArch64.dsc \
         EDK2_TOOLCHAIN=ARMGCC clean

+    Then rebuild EDK2 as described in step 3, using the following flag:

+        -D ARM_FVP_LEGACY_GICV2_LOCATION=1

-The EDK2 binary `FVP_AARCH64_EFI.fd` should be specified as `BL33` to the Trusted Firmware Makefile.
-See the "Building the Trusted Firmware" section.
+    Finally rebuild the Trusted Firmware to generate a new FIP using the instructions in the "Building the Trusted Firmware" section.

 #### Obtaining a Linux kernel

-The software has been verified using Linux kernel version 3.12-rc4.
-Patches have been applied to the kernel in order to enable CPU hotplug.
+The software has been verified using a Linux kernel based on version 3.13.
+Patches have been applied in order to enable the CPU idle feature.

-Preparing a Linux kernel for use on the FVPs with hotplug support can be done as follows (GICv2 support only):
+Preparing a Linux kernel for use on the FVPs with CPU idle support can be done as follows (GICv2 support only):

 1. Clone Linux:

         git clone git://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git

-    The CPU hotplug features are not yet included in the mainline kernel.
-To use these, add the patches from Mark Rutland's kernel, based on Linux 3.12-rc4:
+    Not all CPU idle features are included in the mainline kernel yet.
+To use these, add the patches from Sudeep Holla's kernel, based on Linux 3.13:

         cd linux
-        git remote add -f --tags markr git://linux-arm.org/linux-mr.git git checkout -b hotplug arm64-cpu-hotplug-20131023
+        git remote add -f --tags arm64_idle_genfw_ref git://linux-arm.org/linux-skn.git git checkout -b cpuidle arm64_idle_genfw_ref

 2. Build with the Linaro GCC tools.